Organizing resources

 The owners team

 As a member of the owners team, you have comprehensive access to all aspects of the organization, including policies, projects, workspaces, Stacks, VCS providers, teams, API tokens, authentication, SSH keys, and cost estimation.
-A number of team-related tasks are reserved for the owners team and cannot be delegated:
+HCP Terraform reserves a number of team-related tasks for the owners team.
+You cannot delegate these tasks.

 - Viewing the full list of teams (including teams marked as secret(opens in new tab)).